Software Configuration Management

 - Graphical file history window gives you a bird's eye view of your file history making it easy to visualize the full set of actions to a file across all branches.
 Interactively trace a file's history, see what changed between any two versions, and gain new insight into your source code changes.
 In addition, you can get a graphical view of your branch structure to see how different branches relate to each other.
 Watch video.

-- Extensive changelist and atomic transaction support give you the ability to perform actions on groups of files and rollback or cancel operations to all related files.
+- Extensive changelist and atomic transaction support give you the ability to perform actions on groups of files and rollback or cancel operations to related files.

 - Line-by-line annotation helps you trace the history of file changes and provides better support for code reviews, audits, and similar processes.
 Quickly identify new or changed lines between versions, who made the change, when it was made, and the action that caused the change.
 You can quickly go to a specific line or search for text in the Content column.